-Concurrently with this offering, we will sell to certain affiliates of Angelo, Gordon and to certain of our officers, in a separate private placement, % of our outstanding common stock after giving effect to the common stock issued in this offering, excluding common stock that may be sold pursuant to the underwriters' overallotment option, at a price per share equal to the initial public offering price per share in this offering.
-We will enter into a registration rights agreement with the purchasers of our common stock in our concurrent private placement.
+Concurrently with this offering, we will sell to AG Funds, an affiliate of Angelo, Gordon, David Roberts, our chief executive officer and a director nominee and senior managing director of Angelo, Gordon, and Jonathan Lieberman, our chief investment officer, portfolio manager, our director and managing director of Angelo, Gordon, collectively 500,000 private placement shares in our concurrent private placement at a price per share equal to the initial public offering price per share in this offering.
+We will enter into a registration rights agreement with the purchasers of units and private placement shares in our concurrent private placement.
 See "Shares Eligible for Future Sale-Registration Rights."